tigertiger/rpg/README.md

 Melissa Schatz-Miller <melissa.scmi@gmail.com>
 Scott Hutley <scotthutley1@comcast.net>

-Please feel free to reach out to me with suggested changes/improvements, or if you have any questions.
+Please feel free to reach out to us with suggested changes/improvements, or if you have any questions.

+////////